MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ### Return value

-The number of set bits in `value`.
+The number bits set to one in `value`.

 ### Example